Black Sheep (1996 film)

-Black Sheep is a 1996 American comedy film directed by Penelope Spheeris, written by Fred Wolf, and starring Chris Farley and David Spade.
-The film follows a political aide who is assigned to control the brother of a candidate for Governor of Washington, who attempts to offer his campaign unwanted and publicly embarrassing help.
-The film also stars Tim Matheson, Christine Ebersole, and Gary Busey.
-Chris Owen and Wolf have cameo appearances, and Farley's real-life brothers Kevin and John appear as security guards at an MTV Rock the Vote concert.
-The film grossed $32.3 million during its U.S. theatrical run.
+Black Sheep is a 1996 American comedy film starring Chris Farley and David Spade.
+It is directed by Penelope Spheeris, is written by Fred Wolf, and also stars Tim Matheson, Christine Ebersole, and Gary Busey.
+The plot follows a political aide who is assigned to control the brother of a candidate for Governor of Washington, who helps his brother's campaign.
+It grossed US$32.4 million during its U.S. theatrical run.

 Plot

 Mike Donnelly, a good-natured but loud and bumbling oddball of his family, is driving an advertisement truck to support his brother Al Donnelly's campaign for Governor of Washington.
-His competition is incumbent Evelyn Tracy.
-Mike is chased by dogs while driving and crashes into a local movie theatre.
+His competition is the 8-year incumbent, Evelyn Tracy.
+Mike is chased by dogs while driving and crashes into a local movie theater.
 Al's campaign manager, Roger Kovary, advises Al to get rid of Mike, but Al decides to have Mike campaign for him in town with the assistance of campaign aide Steve Dodds, who accepts the job in return for a spot on Al's staff following the election.
 As Steve goes to pick up Mike, he hits crazed Vietnam veteran Sgt.
 Drake Sabitch, who ends up stealing his rental car.

-Later on, Mike tries to stop underage kids from drinking, but incriminating pictures make it look like he was drinking with them, leading to his termination from a county recreation center.
+Later on, Mike tries to stop underage kids from drinking, but incriminating pictures make it look like he was drinking with them, leading to his termination from a Pierce County recreation center.
 While packing up, he runs into a pair of thugs who set fire to the building, while the same photographer takes potentially incriminating pictures of Mike right after the thugs leave the scene of the fire.
 However, the first cop to arrive at the scene is Robbie Mieghem, a friend of Mike's who lets him and Steve leave before the police arrive.
 The two take off in Mike's car and, per Kovary's instructions, head for a shack in rural Garfield County.